-Last year, the women of CNET revealed, and it's an eye-opener.
-A sad, shameful eye-opener.
+In 2017, the women of CNET revealed, and it's an eye opener.
+A sad, shameful eye opener.
 Don't be that guy.
 Don't be that person.
-Be nicer online, because the world is hateful enough without you adding to it.
+Be nicer online because the world is hateful enough without you adding to it.

 Put down your phone

-I'm as bad as anyone: I use my phone when I'm standing in line, when I'm sitting on the throne, when I'm eating alone and, sometimes, when I'm eating with others.
+I'm as bad as anyone: I use my phone when I'm standing in line, when I'm sitting on the throne, when I'm eating alone and, occasionally, when I'm eating with others.
 Pitiful.

-I'm going to be 50 this year.
+I just turned 50.
 I need time to slow the hell down, not continue to evaporate.
 So I'm going to work -- and it's going to be hard -- to use my phone less.
 One tool I'm hoping will help: Moment, an app that tracks overall phone usage and teaches you how to reduce it.
-(Alas, it's iOS-only; Android users should check out QualityTime.)
+(Alas, it's iOS-only.
+Android users should check out QualityTime.)